-Nineteen activities (55.9%) had students communicate and justify their proposed explanations.
-However, only a few sites permitted learners to share their conclusions on the Web.
-The KanCRN Website uses a standard template for learners to communicate their results.
-When the researchers examined previously submitted student reports, we found that most learners did not complete each area of the report form and often did not articulate their data analysis or justify their conclusions.
+Nineteen activities (55.9%) had students communicate and justify their proposed explanations, although only a few sites permitted learners to share their conclusions on the Web.
+One of the sites that did permit sharing of conclusion on the Web, KanCRN provided a standard template for learners to communicate their results.
+When we examined previously submitted student reports, however, we found that learners seldom completed all areas of the report form and often did not articulate their data analysis or justify their conclusions.
 The Chickscope, CIESE Online Classroom Project Activities, and The Natural History Museum Interactive--Walking with Woodlice WBIs provided students with an area to post their conclusions for viewing by other learners participating in the projects.
 In the Walking with Woodlice WBI, most learners who submitted their conclusions did not, however, justify their conclusions.